 To verify the hardware functionality of the channelization process, we conducted measurements of the channel response of the PFB.
-Utilizing the integrated ARM CPUs on the Xilinx RFSoC chip, which supports a processing system, we simulated a sine wave to stimulate the input of the PFB kernel via the communication channel between PL and PS, instead of using real data from the ADC inputs.
+Utilizing the integrated ARM CPUs on the Xilinx RFSoC chip, which supports a processing system, we simulated a sine wave to stimulate the input of the PFB kernel via the communication channel between PL and PS instead of using real data from the ADC inputs.
 This setup allowed us to input an ideal sweeping sine wave with a constant amplitude, enabling precise measurement of the channel response.
 We applied a frequency sweep ranging from 511\,MHz to 513\,MHz, which spans twice the channel bandwidth of the PFB.
 This sweep allowed us to thoroughly evaluate the channel response, focusing specifically on the frequency channel at 512\,MHz, as shown in \FIG{channel_response}.
 The results indicate that the measured channel response aligns well with the theoretical calculations, confirming the correct operation of the PFB.

-\subsection{delay correction}
+\subsection{Delay correction}

-To verify the delay correction, a synthesized 1-MHz sine wave was injected into the data processing pipeline.
+To verify the delay correction, a synthesized 1 MHz sine wave was injected into the data processing pipeline.
 A controlled delay increment was applied via the linear interpolation delay predictor to simulate a linearly increasing delay with time.
-The test setup involved receiving UDP packets containing the processed data over the network and storing them to disk for offline analysis.
+The test setup involved receiving UDP packets containing the processed data over the network and storing them to the disk for offline analysis.
 This enabled direct observation of the F-engine output and evaluation of the delay correction performance.
-The primary diagnostic was the phase of the 1-MHz frequency channel output, i.e., the phase of the complex-valued FFT bin corresponding to that frequency.
+The primary diagnostic was the phase of the 1 MHz frequency channel output, i.e., the phase of the complex-valued FFT bin corresponding to that frequency.
 The observed phase shift was compared against the expectation of linearly changing phase with delay.
 The results, shown in \FIG{delay}, confirm that the system accurately compensates for the introduced delays: the measured phase shift closely tracks the theoretical expectation, corresponding to a delay of approximately 0.01 samples.
 This validates the correct functioning of the delay correction pipeline.
 A full-band complete delay test with noise will be performed using the correlator in the future.
 This requires multiple boards, since in our design each board handles one antenna, with the same geometric delay applied to all its inputs.

-\subsection{test observation}
+\subsection{Test observation}